failedfast-failedoften/spend_analytics/README.md

 - This foundational pipeline allowed team to work on a deeper layers of analysis combining spend data with Sales, Logistics and Contract data.

 ## Detailed Process
-If you are not interested in the technical details of how the solution was built you can stop reading now.
+If you are not interested in the technical details of how the solution was built you can stop reading here.

 ### Extract
 So the first step was to get the data from the ERP, but before we dive into detailes of the table schema, there are few things you need to know about Accounta Payable (AP) lifecycle and records.